themightyoarfish/libav-zmq-streaming/README.md

    --stream-port <Port as Integer>
      port of stream

-   -R <Reciever as String>,  --reciever <Reciever as String>
+   -R <Receiver as String>,  --receiver <Receiver as String>
-     reciever of the rtp stream
+     receiver of the rtp stream

    -t <topic as string>,  --topic <topic as string>
      topic to filter zmq messages